Skip to main content

 Description:

-This course explores the fundamental concepts and theories of case management and supervision as applied to youth work practice.
-Topics include supervisory relationship and process issues, self-care, ethical and professional considerations, leadership and mentoring relationships, multi-disciplinary teams and teamwork, managing change, debriefing in response to a crisis and developing, implementing and monitoring effective and collaborative case plans with young people and their families.
+This course explores the fundamental concepts and theories of case management and supervision.
+Topics include supervisory relationships and process issues, multi-disciplinary teams and teamwork, management of the overall intervention process including the evaluation of social functioning and development, planning, implementation, monitoring and termination of effective and collaborative case plans with young people and their families.

 Component(s):